mdevillers/codemap.vscode/README.md

 * Supported syntaxes:
   * **Assembly** -- added in this repository requires the installation of [x86 and x86_64 Assembly extension](https://marketplace.visualstudio.com/items?itemName=13xforever.language-x86-64-assembly)
+    A vsix file has been generated in the release folder: codemap-1.16.2.vsix The command to create the vsix file is: vsce package (run sudo npm install -g vsce if not found) In VS Studio Code, click on View/Extensions and use the option Install from VSIX and select the file.
   * C#
   * TypeScript
   * JavaScript